 The rotator cuff is a group of four muscles and tendons that help stabilize the shoulder and aid in movement.
 Every time you move your shoulder, you are using your rotator cuff to stabilize and help move the joint.
 Rotator cuff strains or tears are caused by overuse or acute injury.
 The tendons that connect muscles to bones can be overstretched (strain) or tear, partially or completely.
 The rotator cuff injuries typically cause intense and immediate pain.

 Symptoms include loss of range of motion in the shoulder, difficulty sleeping, pain or tenderness when reaching overhead and weakness in the shoulder that progresses.
-Chiropractors are trained in orthopedic testing to identify the location of the injury and the significance.
-If during testing the injury is found to be a complete tear (grade 3) and MRI can be ordered to confirm the diagnosis.
-If the injury is found to be less than a grade 3 conservative care can be administered successfully without surgery.
+Chiropractors are trained in orthopedic testing to identify the location of the injury and its significance.
+If during testing the injury is found to be a complete tear (grade 3), and MRI can be ordered to confirm the diagnosis.
+If the injury is found to be less than a grade 3 conservative care can be administered successfully.

 Nerves travel from the neck and back (spine) to your shoulder.
 They run through your shoulder and upper arm all the way to your fingertips.
 Nerve damage in the shoulder can cause symptoms in your hand and other areas.

 You may have other symptoms in your shoulder, arm, hand, or fingers as well.
 Other symptoms can include cold or warmth in the area, heaviness, muscle weakness, pain and or tenderness, and swelling.